CtrlK

 Actionability

-The skill provides concrete, copy-paste-ready markdown templates for Intent Frame, Intent Check, and Intent Resolution blocks.
-It gives specific trigger cues, exact confirmation prompts to use, and clear drift detection examples.
-The workflow is fully executable as described.
+The skill provides concrete, copy-paste-ready markdown templates for Intent Frame, Intent Check, and Intent Resolution blocks with specific fields.
+Trigger conditions, drift examples, and confirmation prompts are all explicit and directly executable.
+The workflow is fully specified with exact output formats.

 3 / 3